 The fact that the ticket price includes full board was not communicated either.

 The nearest airport is Jerez de la Fontera, located directly on the Seville – Cádiz train line.
 Seville and the airports of Malaga on the Costa del Sol and Faro on the Portuguese Algarve are also well connected.

 By the way, a handy website for researching bus and train connections to Cádiz from all over the Iberian Peninsula is www.rome2rio.com (as the URL says, it is also quite useful in other parts of the world).

 Unlike the veritable odyssey through the port of Livorno on my trip from Livorno to Tangier three years ago, the check-in in Cádiz is quite easy to find, as you can see the white-red ship from the train station already.
 From there, however, you will walk another quarter of an hour, so with a lot of luggage a taxi could be useful.

-NB: After receiving several, super-urgent, emails (in Spanish) about one week before departure, I did something which felt like an online check-in, generating something looking like a boarding pass.
-Nevertheless, an employee urged me,to check in with him again at his deks.
-What the online check-in was for remains a mystery.
+NB: After receiving several, super-urgent, emails (in Spanish) about one week before departure, I did something which felt like an online check-in, generating something that resembled a boarding pass.
+Nevertheless, an employee urged me to check-in with him again at his desk.
+Whatever that online check-in was remains a mystery.

-The whole check seemed very symbolic to me, because identity cards were not checked and all the luggage in the cars also went through without inspection.
-At the ports on the Canary Islands, security checks were missing completely.
+The whole check seemed merely symbolic to me, because identity cards were not checked and all the luggage in the cars also went through without inspection.
+At the ports on the Canary Islands, security checks were missing altogether .
 Well…

 After the security check, foot passengers and their luggage are shuttled in a minibus directly to the main deck of the ferry.
 From there it is only a few steps to the reception where you exchange your boarding pass for a cabin key-card.